 Child & Adolescent Therapy

-At every age, children can be faced with life’s challenges.
-The following are some of the events and scenarios that can impact a child’s mental health and well-being:
+Some of these pivotal events and scenarios that can impact a child’s mental health and well-being include

 - Physical or sexual abuse

 If you’re considering therapy for your child and want to explore how talking with someone, expressive arts, sandtray therapy, or other approaches could help, please get in touch with us.
 Let’s work together to support your child’s path to healing and growth.